-We hypothesize that economic factors affect Internet use, since dynamic address assignment and turning devices off at night is more efficient than static or alwayson dynamic assignment and always-on devices, and economic factors affect investment in telecommunications infrastructure.
-We evaluate these questions next by correlating diurnalness and outages with economic factors.
+We hypothesize that economic factors affect Internet use, since dynamic address assignment and turning devices off at night is more efficient than static or always-on dynamic assignment and always-on devices, and economic factors affect investment in telecommunications infrastructure.
+While one might suspect that economic factors correlate with diurnalness, our evaluation is able to quantify this relationship for the first time.